TangoMan75/RepositoryHelper/README.md

  - Return query as scalar result (for export or API)

 export(ParameterBag $query, $criteria = [])
- - Return all objects as scalar result (no query support)
+ - Return all objects as scalar result (no pagination)

 Note